 Fermentation of rice is a ubiquitous custom not only practiced in India but also in other Asian countries.
 Fermented rice is taken as a staple breakfast in almost every state of India as Panta bhat (West Bengal, Assam, Tripura & Bihar), Pakhala (Odisha, Jharkhand & Chhattisgarh), Saddhi annam (Andhrapradesh), Pazham kanji (Kerala), Pazhaya soru (Tamilnadu), etc. It is also used in other Asian cuisines to prepare Amazake (Japan), Jiu Niang (China), Burong Isda (Phillipines), Tapai (Indonesia), rice wine in most of the southeast Asian countries, etc.

-Vegetarians here like to take sweet & sour pazhaya sadam with pungent shallots & green chillies and others with sun-dried fish curry.
-I like to serve nutritious pazhaya sadam with sun-dried chillies (mor-milagai), chilli fritters (milaga bajji), spicy brinjal curry, herb chutney (or pickle) and some mango chunks to make it more enjoyable.
+Side dish for pazhaya sadam: Vegetarians here like to take sweet & sour pazhaya sadam with pungent shallots & green chillies and others with sun-dried fish curry.
+I like to serve nutritious pazhaya sadam with sun-dried chillies (mor-milagai), chilli fritters (milaga bajji), spicy brinjal curry, herb chutney (or pickle) and some mango chunks to make this dish more enjoyable.

 Now lets look into the health benefits of pazhaya sadam & neeragaram.